 On the front wheels, you can adjust having lesser PSI by ten because the main weight is at the rear of the bike.

+Tip 5.
 Adjust The Brakes Properly

-Make sure that your bike’s brakes are working properly before going out, in some cases that brakes change the course between life and death.
+Make sure that your bike’s brakes are working properly before going out, in some cases those brakes change the course between life and death.
 Brake pads are very necessary, make sure that they are not worn out, or there are some damaged parts, if you see anything like that then it is high time to get new brake pads.

 Align the brakes properly next, make sure that they don’t have a grinding noise, if they do then you need to tune them.
 Sand down the brakes so that they hit the rim correctly, that will eliminate any kind of grinding noise.
 Check the rims too, if there are any problems there, fix them.